dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 **Differences**

-- Reactivity is implemented differently, Angular has dirty checking phases where a check is done in regards of what model is out of sync with the DOM and updates are performed.
+- Reactivity implementation - Angular has dirty checking phases, where a check is done in regards of what model is out of sync with the DOM and updates are performed.
 - Possible issues in converting an AngularJS codebase to a VueJS one is to properly adhere to best practices.
 (IE: AngularJs encourage an extensive use of filters while in VueJs is preferrable to use computed properites)

 **VueJs Benefits**